Home » Recipe Index » Air Fryer Recipes

 Hard-Boiled Eggs in Ice Bath

-Tips for making a Hard Boiled Egg in Air Fryer
+Hard Boiled Eggs Air Fryer Tips

 • Use an air fryer rack to prevent your eggs from cracking.